 Do you ever feel that way about God?

 We’re told in Hebrews 11, verse 6; “But without faith it is impossible to please Him; For he that cometh to God must believe that He is, and, that he is a rewarder of them that diligently seek him.”
-I want to talk about that idea of “diligently” seeking God.
-I think you’ve got to have a certain burning within you, “a burning for God”, to be able to seek Him, as “diligently”, as He wants to be sought.
+Think about that idea of “diligently” seeking God.
+You’ve got to have a certain burning within you, “a burning for God”, to be willing, to seek Him, as “diligently”, as He wants to be sought.

-But let me say something about the idea of “diligently” seeking God.
-Because that’s the idea presented in this verse.
-Diligence!
-You know, you can do things, but not do them very diligently.
-But the idea presented in this verse, is to seek God, in such a way, that you DEMAND that you find Him.
-The idea is that finding God, is a REQUIREMENT for you.
-One man put it this way; “This seeking, is only as valuable (or viable) as the motive which drives it.”
+Let me say something about the idea of “diligently” seeking God.
+You know, you can do a lot of things, but not do them very diligently.
+But God demands our diligence!
+He wants us to seek Him, in such a way, that WE demand, of ourselves, that we find Him.
+One man put it this way; “This seeking of God, is only as valuable (or viable) as the motive which drives it.”

 I want to read to you a passage that I think can serve as an illustration of this burning in our hearts for God, and for Jesus.
 The passage is from Luke chapter 24.
 Actually, let me begin with the last three verses of chapter 23, verses 54 thru 56; “It was the preparation day, and the Sabbath was about to begin.
 Now the women who had come with Him (with Jesus) out of Galilee, followed, and saw the tomb and how His body was laid. (these women were determined in their hearts, to know what was happening with their Lord) Then they returned, and prepared spices and perfumes.
 And on the Sabbath, they rested, according to the commandment.”

-Now Luke chapter 24, verses 1 thru 8; “But on the first day of the week, at early dawn, they came to the tomb bringing the spices which they had prepared.
+Now Luke chapter 24, verses 1 thru 8; “But on the first day of the week, at early dawn, (they didn’t waste a second, in fulfilling that burning in their hearts) “..at early dawn, they came to the tomb bringing the spices which they had prepared.
 And they found the stone rolled away from the tomb, but when they entered, they did not find the body of the Lord Jesus.” (what do you think went on in their hearts and minds a this point?)